Hack4Kids/Event-02_06_2018/All_Public/Basic-Linux-Commands.md

-# Basic Linux Commands
+# Basic Unix Commands

+Geekyluicious terminal fun...
+It is time to **hack a cow**.

+1. **cd** — Use the "cd" command to go to a directory.
+For example, if you are in the home folder, and you want to go to the downloads folder, then you can type in **cd Downloads**.
+Remember, this command is case sensitive, and you have to type in the name of the folder exactly as it is.
+If you just type **cd** and press enter, it takes you to the home directory.
+To go back from a folder to the folder before that, you can type **cd ..** .
+The two dots represent back

+2. **ls** — Use the "Is" command to know what files are in the directory you are in.
+You can see all the hidden files by using the command “ls -a”

-1. **pwd** — When you first open the terminal, you are in the home directory of your user.
+3. **pwd** — When you first open the terminal, you are in the home directory of your user.
 To know which directory you are in, you can use the “pwd” command.
 It gives us the absolute path, which means the path that starts from the root.
 The root is the base of the Linux file system.
 It is denoted by a forward slash( / ).
 The user directory is usually something like "/home/username".

-2. **ls** — Use the "Is" command to know what files are in the directory you are in.
-You can see all the hidden files by using the command “ls -a”

-3. **cd** — Use the "cd" command to go to a directory.
-For example, if you are in the home folder, and you want to go to the downloads folder, then you can type in **cd Downloads**.
-Remember, this command is case sensitive, and you have to type in the name of the folder exactly as it is.
-If you just type **cd** and press enter, it takes you to the home directory.
-To go back from a folder to the folder before that, you can type **cd ..** .
-The two dots represent back

 4. **mkdir & rmdir** — Use the mkdir command when you need to create a folder or a directory.
 For example, if you want to make a directory called “DIY”, then you can type “mkdir DIY”.
 If you want to create a directory named “DIY Hacking”, then you can type “mkdir DIY\ Hacking”.
 Use rmdir to delete a directory.
 But rmdir can only be used to delete an empty directory.
 To delete a directory containing files, use **rm**